Vincinator/xlane-lkm/development-guide.md

-This is a brief introduction on the development process of ASGUARD itself.
+This is a brief introduction on the development process of ASGARD itself.

 ### Development Environement
-This section provides a jump start for ASGUARD and Linux Kernel Development.
+This section provides a jump start for ASGARD and Linux Kernel Development.
 We will setup the required tools and briefly explain the development process.

 Edit your sources however you like.
 However, you can also use a ansible playbook to bootstrap a working development enviroment with all required editing, testing and evaluation tools.

-The file can be found in this Repository: [ASGUARD-Eval](https://github.com/Distributed-Systems-Programming-Group/ASGUARD-Eval)
+The file can be found in this Repository: [ASGARD-Eval](https://github.com/Distributed-Systems-Programming-Group/ASGARD-Eval)

 ### Development Process
 #### version control
 Master branch must always contain the latest compilable sources.
-The master branch can be used to evaluate and demonstrate the latest working ASGUARD version.
+The master branch can be used to evaluate and demonstrate the latest working ASGARD version.

 In order to achieve this simple goal, we use feature, bug and refactor branches.
-- feature branch: adds new functionality to ASGUARD (high priority)
+- feature branch: adds new functionality to ASGARD (high priority)
 - bug branch: ~~adds a new bug~~ fixes a existing bug (high priority)
 - refactor branch: improve code quality (very low priority)
 - doodle branch: try out stuff